 Why is my application slow?

-A good APM solution will show you response time (mean and key percentiles) for your application as a whole and also will make it easy to drill down into performance for specific routes or code paths.
-This allows you to quickly determine which parts of your application are running as they should and which parts are contributing to poor performance and loss of revenue.
+A good APM solution will show you response time (mean and key percentiles) for your application as a whole and make it easy to drill down into performance for specific routes or code paths.
+This allows you to quickly determine which parts of your application are running as they should and which parts are contributing to poor performance.

 Are all requests slow or just some of them?
 Who is affected?